 A central data source is key in omnichannel commerce to prevent misinformation or errors.
 But once your channels are in sync and information flows between platforms, you will better understand the customer journey and how they navigate and interact across different mediums.

 And once they’ve completed their customer journey and made a purchase, you have a ton of data across different channels you can leverage when you want them to make a new repeat purchase.

 Don’t forget to subscribe to The Ecomm Manager newsletter to get more strategic insights for your ecommerce business.
-You can also connect with us on Instagram for more digital marketing tips.

 More great ECM content: